 The availability of reimbursement by governmental and other third-party payors affects the market for any pharmaceutical product.
 In recent years, there have been numerous proposals to change the healthcare system in the U.S. and further proposals are likely.
 Some of these proposals have included measures that would limit or eliminate payments for medical procedures and treatments or subject the pricing of pharmaceuticals to government control.
 In addition, government and private third-party payors are increasingly attempting to contain healthcare costs by limiting both the coverage and the level of reimbursement of drug products.
 For example, under the Medicare Prescription Drug Improvement and Modernization Act of 2003 (the Act), Medicare benefits are provided primarily through private entities that attempt to negotiate price concessions from pharmaceutical manufacturers.
 This may increase pressure to lower prescription drug prices.
 The Act also includes other cost containment measures for Medicare in the event Medicare cost increases exceed a certain level, which measures may impose limitations on prescription drug prices.
+These changes in Medicare reimbursement could have a negative impact on our revenues derived from sales of our products.
 Moreover, significant uncertainty exists as to the reimbursement status of newly-approved healthcare products.